 No dividends are distributed for accumulation units.

-With regard to distribution units, income is paid annually on A EUR Ydis units.
+With regard to distribution units, the portion on which distributable income is payable shall be decided by the management company and is paid annually on Ydis units.

 Payment of distributable income is made annually within five months of the financial year-end.